-Although it’s the last and final step of localization, multilingual desktop publishing ensures that the entire tone and visual appeal of the original material are maintained.
+Although it’s the last and final step of localisation, multilingual desktop publishing ensures that the entire tone and visual appeal of the original material are maintained.
 Without it, your material may not have the desired impact on the reader.

 In the first article of this series, we talked about the process of multilingual DTP and the kinds of content you can use it for.
 If your brand’s audience is spread across the world or if you are planning to target an international audience, multilingual DTP makes your branding materials accessible and builds trust among your audience.

 But that isn’t the only reason you must be investing your time and resources in multilingual desktop publishing.